 Alabama Prohibited Consensual Sexual Activity Laws

 It's well-known that nonconsensual sexual activities, like rape and sexual assault, are illegal.
-However, it might not be as well-known that some laws also prohibit certain consensual sexual activities.
-You might also not be aware that, throughout history, laws have prohibited certain sexual activities that are now completely legal.
+But, it might not be as well-known that some laws also prohibit certain consensual sexual activities.
+For example, the state of Alabama has had historical laws banning activities such as consensual sodomy, although these have been challenged and changed over time.
+Also, current legal restrictions can still apply to certain consensual acts, especially if they involve specific circumstances or contexts.

-For example, all states at one time used anti-sodomy laws to criminalize sexual activity between same-sex partners.
-However, that changed in 2003.
+Over time, many of these outdated regulations have been challenged and revised.
+For instance, all states at one time used anti-sodomy laws to criminalize sexual activity between same-sex partners.
+But that changed in 2003.

 Laws Related to Sexual Activity in Alabama

-Age of Consent Under most circumstances, the age of consent in Alabama is 16.
-The crime of engaging in sexual activity with someone under the age of consent is referred to as statutory rape.
-For information about statutory rape, consider reviewing FindLaw's page on the subject.
+Under most circumstances, the age of consent in Alabama is 16 years of age.
+The crime of engaging in sexual activity with someone under the age of consent is statutory rape.

-Knowing STD/HIV Exposure Under Section 22-11A-21, it is a crime for a person who has an STI or STD to knowingly transmit that infection to another person.
+Under Section 22-11A-21, it is a crime for a person who has an STI or STD to knowingly give that infection to another person.
 It is also a crime to knowingly put another person at risk of contracting such an infection.
 This offense is treated as a Class C misdemeanor.

-Public Lewdness Under Section 13A-12-130, public lewdness is a crime.
-It is treated as a Class C Misdemeanor.
+Under Section 13A-12-130, public lewdness is a crime.
+It is treated as a Class C misdemeanor.

 Note: As state laws change frequently, it's important to conduct your own legal research to verify any laws you're researching or contact an experienced Alabama sex crimes lawyer.